Covid-19 and your safety

 Our Personal Responsibilities In the Office and at Customers’ Homes

 Baker has made it easy and safe to consult with us about Solar + Home Battery as well as HVAC and Home Electrical Services.
 Phone, email, Facetime, video conferencing, etc. are all being used to successfully interact with and solve issues for homeowners.
 And if you need help to set up a virtual meeting, we’re more than happy to assist.
-If an on-site consultation is required, it will be conducted outside with 6’ distancing.
+If an on-site consultation is preferred, we will accommodate the homeowner’s request.
 If necessary to enter the home, our Baker representatives will wear masks, shoe booties and latex gloves.
 And for customer convenience, we’re using DocuSign electronic signatures when needed.

 Responsible Office Operations

-- Most of our staff has successfully set up operations at home however, a few key people are left in our main facility.
-While in the office, we hold group meetings of 10 people or less while ensuring 6-foot distance between team members.
+- While in the office, we hold group meetings of 10 people or less while ensuring 6-foot distance between team members.

 - No hand-shaking and other contact greetings.